larriant/thepheonixproject/feedback.md

 # Feedback

-This doc contains feedback from our Exponential Altruism post.
+This doc contains feedback from our work and our responses / thoughts.

 > "To what extent are the ideas here new and original?"

 Well nothing is really new and original.

 > "With regards to example projects, how many of these do you think already happen. e.g. in Bristol or Brighton"